Jordan receives award at EAA’s AirVenture event in Oshkosh

 Ken is the founding member of EAA Chapter 1632 and has been involved in Young Eagles since 2000.
-In addition, Ken has served as president and Young Eagles Coordinator for EAA Chapter 1632 since 2019 and was EAA Chapter 74’s Young Eagles coordinator from 2015 to 2020.
+In addition, Ken has served as president and Young Eagles coordinator for EAA Chapter 1632 since 2019, and he was EAA Chapter 74’s Young Eagles coordinator from 2015 to 2020.

 A resident of The Villages, Florida, Ken grew up in England and moved to the U.S. over 50 years ago.
 His passion for flying began in Southfield, Michigan, where he watched planes land and take off every day from his office window.